kelvn-dev/documentation-hub/interview-preparation/system-design.md

 Reverse proxy is a server that sits between client and origin server

+## Partitioning vs sharding

+Partitioning splits a large table into smaller pieces inside the same database instance, while sharding splits data across multiple database servers.
+Although sharding scale horizontally, it add complexity for cross-shard joins or distributed transaction

+## Memory profiling

+Memory profiling is analyzing heap usage, object allocation, and garbage collection behavior to detect memory leaks and performance issues.
+In springboot, we can use tools like Java Flight Recorder or Actuator metrics to monitor JVM memory

+## Distributed tracing

+Distributed tracing tracks a request across multiple microservices using trace IDs and spans.
+Span represents a single operation (HTTP request = 1 span, DB query = 1 span), while a trace is a collection of spans that represent entire request journey

 ## Distributed lock

 Applications often run behind k8s clusters with multiple replicas, so multiple instances may attempt to perform operations on the same resource simultaneously